Waqo Gutu

 Waqo Gutu Usu (1924 – 3 February 2006) was an Oromo revolutionary and leader of one of the earlier Oromo resistance fighter movements; the Bale Revolt, which in the 1960s had fought against the feudalistic system in place in the Ethiopian Empire.
 He was elected chairman of the United Liberation Forces of Oromia in 2000.
 In 2006, Gutu died in a Nairobi hospital, survived by 20 sons and 17 daughters.

 Life

-Waqo Gutu also has 45 children and many grandchildren including Aisha Abdinoor Waqo Gutu & Sumeya Abdinoor Waqo Gutu.
 He was born to an Oromo father and a Somali mother.